 There are 10 sub-species recognized:

-- A. s. perobscurus: Queen Charlotte Island and (?) adjacent coastal British Columbia
+- A. s. perobscurus: Haida Gwaii and perhaps adjacent coastal British Columbia

 - A. s. velox: Alaska and Canada to southern US; winters to Panama

 - A. s. suttoni: Locally from extreme southern New Mexico to south-eastern Mexico (Veracruz)

 - A. s. madrensis: Western Mexico (Guerrero and western Oaxaca)

 The remaining three subspecies are considered to be separate species by some authorities.
 These are:

 - A. s. chionogaster (White-breasted): Oak-pine highlands of southern Mexico (Chiapas) to Nicaragua